January 31, 2022

 It’s probably a more useful dictum than Bertrand Russell’s oft-quoted idea that “the trouble with the world is that the stupid are cocksure and the intelligent full of doubt”, because it is not used so much by people who assume they are the intelligent ones and other people are the dunces.

 The current conversation about the workplace could certainly do with a great deal more humility.
 If anybody is very sure about what may or may not happen you can bet they’ll be wrong to a greater or lesser degree.
-This is a time for doubt and equivocation, not certainty.
+This is a time for doubt, exploration and equivocation, not certainty.

 I’ve complained previously about the strange new orthodoxies that drive the maddening home v office ‘debate’.
 It plays out daily on social media and in articles by people who can’t separate their own experiences and preferences from the issue.
 It is driven by two sides absolutely convinced they know the best end to open a boiled egg and the stupidity of those who open it the other end.